pdesai5839/cassandra_cluster/README.md

-# Cassandra Concepts In Detail
+# Cassandra Concepts: An In Depth Study

 This project will demo several key concepts in Cassandra NoSQL database such as replication and tunble consistency level.